dhach/ansible-role-acme-letsencrypt/README.md

 ### Directories and permissions

-`le_base_directory:` The base directory where to put all generated files (default: /etc/letsencrypt)
+`le_base_directory`: The base directory where to put all generated files (default: /etc/letsencrypt)

 `le_files_owner`: Who should own the generated files and folders (default: root)